Partial actions on quotient spaces and globalization: Preliminaries

 An important problem on partial actions is whether they can be induced by global actions.
 In the topological sense, this turns out to be affirmative and a proof was presented in \cite[Theorem 1.1]{AB} and independently in \cite[Section 3.1]{KL}.
 For the reader's convenience, we recall their construction.
 Let $\eta$ be a partial action of $G$ on $X.$ Define an equivalence relation on $ G\times X$ as follows:

-and denote by $[g,x]$ the equivalence class of the pair $(g,x).$ Consider $X_G=(G\times X)/R$ with the quotient topology and the map is a well defined action.
+and denote by $[g,x]$ the equivalence class of the pair $(g,x).$ Consider $X_G=(G\times X)/R$ with the quotient topology and the map is a well defined action, and the map is injective.

-\begin{defi} Let $\eta$ be a partial action of $G$ on $X.$ The action $\mu$ defined in \eqref{action} is called the enveloping action of $\eta$ and $X_G$ is the enveloping space or globalization of $X.$ \end{defi} In the next result we summarize some basic results about the enveloping space and the enveloping action, see \cite[Theorem 1.1]{AB}, \cite[Theorem 3.12]{KL} and \cite[Proposition 3.9]{KL}. \begin{pro} Let $\eta$ be a partial action of $G$ on $X.$ Then the following assertions hold. \begin{itemize} \item The map $\mu$ is continuous; \item $G*X$ is open in $G\times X$ and the map is an open continuous injection; \item The quotient map
+\begin{defi} Let $\eta$ be a partial action of $G$ on $X.$ The action $\mu$ defined in \eqref{action} is called the enveloping action of $\eta$ and $X_G$ is the enveloping space or globalization of $X.$ \end{defi} In the next result we summarize some basic results about the enveloping space and the enveloping action, see \cite[Theorem 1.1]{AB}, \cite[Theorem 3.13]{KL} and \cite[Proposition 3.9]{KL}. \begin{pro} Let $\eta$ be a partial action of $G$ on $X.$ Then the following assertions hold. \begin{itemize} \item [(i)] The maps $\mu$ and $\iota$ are continuous. \item [(ii)] If $\eta$ is continuous and $G*X$ is open in $G\times X,$ then $\iota$ is an open map. \item [(iii)] The quotient map